mendix/docs/content/developerportal/deploy/upgrading-to-mendix-sso-from-ACS.md

 ---
-title: "Modifying Mendix SSO"
+title: "Upgrading to Mendix SSO from AppCloudServices"
 parent: "mendix-sso"
-menu_order: 10
+menu_order: 20
-description: "Modify the MendixSSO module to create your own user administration suite, and obtain information for debugging"
+description: "How to upgrade existing apps using AppCloudServices to use MendixSSO"
-tags: ["SSO", "Single Sign On", "Mendix credentials", "User administration", "debugging"]
+tags: ["SSO", "Single Sign On", "Upgrade", "AppCloudServices"]
 #Ownership claimed by Identity Services Team.
 ---